NicolasGrimonpont/Machine-Learning-Image-Generation/README.md

 ## Getting started

-Open this link on a new tab:
+Open this link on a new tab

     https://github.com/NicolasGrimonpont/Machine-Learning-Playground/blob/main/notebooks/training-model.ipynb